 There are so many things written about Iceland what to do and what not to do.
 Everyone has a different idea and expectation when they get there.
 We visited Iceland in January.
-We were told it was an expensive place to visit but we were still not prepared for the cost of things that we needed.
+We were told it was an expensive place to visit but we were still not prepared for the cost of a trip to Iceland.
 We were told it was beautiful but we never imagined it was going to be so different from place to place.
 We have been to places that keep us wanting to travel and Iceland is one of them.

-So we have put together a little easy post of some things that we think may come in handy when you are traveling in Iceland.
+So we have put together a little easy post of some things that we think may come in handy when you are travelling in Iceland.

 People told us that Iceland was expensive but they did not tell us just how expensive everyday items could be.
 While we had enough money for me it was still a worry.
 If you can save a little extra to have in the kitty I highly recommend it.
 With this, you can have an extra meal out or pick yourself up an extra souvenir to take home.
 The prices in Iceland are expensive for everything.